 The dedicated skier may even consider a skiing holiday in New Zealand.
 With their winter occurring during our summer, you can enjoy a skiing holiday at any time from June to October.
 There are very few on-mountain lodgings in New Zealand; so hiring a car is the easiest way to access the slopes.

-When traveling, don’t forget your passport, driving licence, and travel insurance documents.
+When travelling, don’t forget your passport, driving licence, and travel insurance documents.
 Winter driving, especially through icy alpine passes can be treacherous with poor road surfaces being a particular danger.
 Avoid being left out of pocket by getting your excess insurance in advance which could not only save you a lot of money if you are involved in an incident but could also prove cheaper than similar cover through your rental company.
 If you are likely to hire a car again in the next year, an annual policy could save you even more.